socialgenomics/discover-frontend/markdown/policies/web.md

 Your use of our site means that you accept, and agree to abide by, all the policies in this acceptable use policy, which supplement our [Terms of Website Use](/policies?tab=terms).

 [repositive.io](https://repositive.io) is a site operated by Repositive Limited ("We").
-We are a Limited Company registered in England and Wales under company number 08820538 and have our registered office at Windsor House, Station Court, Station Road, Great Shelford, Cambridge, CB22 5NE.
-Our trading address is The Future Business Centre, King’s Hedges Road, Cambridge, CB4 2HY.
+We are a Limited Company registered in England and Wales under company number 08820538 and have our registered office at Betjeman House, 104 Hills Road, Cambridge, CB2 1LQ.
 Our VAT number is 184453100.

 ## Prohibited Uses